 Used, inactive Sprint® branded devices with the one of the following model numbers (which can be found on the back of your phone) are compatible with the Ting CDMA network:

 - iPhone 4 - model A1349

 - iPhone 5 - model A1429

 - iPhone 5s - model A1453

 - iPhone 6 - model A1586

 - iPhone 6s - A1633 or A1688

 - iPhone 6s Plus - A1634 or A1687

-The full-price T-Mobile iPhone 6s or 6s Plus from the Apple Store is fully unlocked and compatible with both Ting GSM and Ting CDMA.
+When purchasing directly from Apple, the "Buy without a carrier" SIM-free model is fully unlocked and compatible with both Ting GSM and Ting CDMA.
 Just grab the SIM for the Ting network you'd like to activate on.

 Certain iPhone models originally purchased from AT&T, Verizon or T-Mobile are compatible with both Ting GSM and Ting CDMA.
 Again, just grab the SIM for the Ting network you'd like to activate on.
 The phone will need to be unlocked by the original carrier and cannot be part of a contract or subsidy program.
 The models are: